giridhar7632/colorScheme/README.md

 If you are familar with these, Lets get going.

-## Setup

-For setting up the project fork the repl [here](https://repl.it/@Giridharhackclu/color-scheme-generator-starter#README.md).
-The starter repl contains ['create-react-app'](https://github.com/facebook/create-react-app) installed.
-There are some basic styles applied, you will get cleared along the workshop.

-Let's start React

 ## React Hooks API

 [Hooks](https://reactjs.org/docs/hooks-intro.html) are introduced in React 16.8 version.
 Previously, [Class components](https://www.freecodecamp.org/news/functional-components-vs-class-components-in-react/) were the only way to define a component that had its own state, and lifecycle methods.
 [Functional components](https://www.freecodecamp.org/news/functional-components-vs-class-components-in-react/) of React, which are light and more flexible, are limited in functionality.
 Hooks enables us to use state and other React features, like lifecycle methods and event handlers, without writing a Class component.